yearn/seafood/README.md

 ![favicon-256](https://user-images.githubusercontent.com/89237203/209074891-16c56321-774e-411c-9ca0-ffa1a7068ed5.png)

-## Devenv
+## Dev Environment Setup
 In production seafood currently runs on nodejs version 16.
-For an easy way to install a particular node version, or multiple node versions on the same system, try Node Version Manager (NVM).
+For an easy way to install a particular node version in your dev environment, or multiple node versions on the same system, try Node Version Manager (NVM).
 See https://github.com/nvm-sh/nvm#install--update-script for install instructions.

 1 - With NVM installed, install node 16 and yarn:
 ```console